4lxprime/PhyNet/README.md

 (1, 'root', '2b64f2e3f9fee1942af9ff60d40aa5a719db33b8ba8dd4864bb4f11e25ca2bee00907de32a59429602336cac832c8f2eeff5177cc14c864dd116c8bf6ca5d9a9');
 COMMIT;
 ```
-(the password encryption is sha512+sha256)
+(the password encryption is sha512)
-In php you can use this function for generate an password
+In php you can use this function for generate a password
 ```php
 function create_acc($usr, $pass) {